DrRemai/DrRemai/README.md

 # DrRemai

 </div>
 <br>

-19, finishing secondary school in Vienna, headed for microelectronics at TU Wien.
-Most of my time goes into transistor physics, circuit boards, and writing about both — the rest goes into photography, because staring at datasheets all day requires a counterweight.

-You can find my work on my website and social platforms under one of the following categories:

-- **The Lab** — EE/VLSI research notes, scaling limits, the occasional simulator built because the existing tools don't do what I want - or are unaffordable
-- **Essays** — long-form writing on systems, and the various ways people misuse them
-- **Photography** — evidence I occasionally *see* grass. - No worries, though, I do not touch it
+19, studying toward microelectronics at TU Wien.
+I build things related to semiconductor physics and circuit design, write about the same, and occasionally step outside with a camera.

+**Projects**
+- **MSD** — a next-generation, general-purpose Discord bot built to compete with the best of today
+- **[msdbot.com](https://msdbot.com)** — the web interface and dashboard system for MSD
+- **[drremai.com](https://drremai.com)** — my personal website and portfolio, of sorts
+- **[Simple Tournament Platform](https://github.com/DrRemai/ahs-sportfest)** — a tournament platform built for my school's yearly sports event; built in two days, so large parts of it are vibe-coded with Claude *(open source)*

 <br>